Coaching Plan for England

-In short, good coaching has benefits for the people who participate and benefits for the people who coach.
+In short, great coaching has benefits for the people who participate and benefits for the people who coach.
 Good coaching is good for everyone!

-At the moment, coaching predominantly supports the people who already have a regular sporting habit.
-These people are important, and improving their experience is a key aspiration.
+Currently, coaching predominantly supports the people who already have a regular sporting habit.
+These people are important and improving their experience is a key aspiration.
 But for the first time, we also want to unleash the power of coaching for all of those people taking their first steps to becoming more physically active so that they too can benefit from the support that good coaches provide.

 The Coaching Plan for England – Coaching in an Active Nation – Click here

-The following 5 strategic approaches, associated tactics and success factors drive the implementation of the Coaching Plan for England:
+The following five strategic approaches, associated tactics and success factors drive the implementation of the Coaching Plan for England:

 This will also enable coaches to have increased opportunities for employment and lead towards more sustainable coaching roles.